 'Burnout' is a word that we often hear in the creative industries, and not just from people who run their businesses.

 It’s a state of emotional, physical and mental exhaustion caused by excessive and prolonged stress.

 Burnout leaves you feeling overwhelmed and unable to cope with simple tasks.
 It can make you lose all interest or motivation in your work, and you might also become helpless, cynical or even resentful.

 Eventually, you might want to hide under your duvet with the weight of depression hanging over you.
 The following article aims to help you recognise, prevent and deal with burnout.

-Because burnout affects your productivity levels and drains you of all energy and happiness – it’s important to recognise the warning signs before it’s too late.
-These signs and symptoms can be physical, emotional and behavioural…
+Because burnout affects your productivity levels and drains you of all energy and happiness – it’s essential to recognise the warning signs before it’s too late.
+These signs and symptoms can be physical, emotional and behavioural.

 The physical signs of burnout

-You’re constantly exhausted and drained.
-You have a lower immunity and suffer from regular colds and flu.
+You’re always exhausted and drained.
+You have lower immunity and suffer from regular colds and flu.
 You suffer from headaches, back and muscle aches.
 You’re struggling to sleep at night.
 Your appetite habits have changed.
 You keep sighing loudly, to the point where people notice.

 The emotional signs of burnout